nifey/old_nifey.github.io/_posts/2017-02-23-My-experience-at-MozillaTN-meetup.markdown

 categories:
 ---

-In this blog post, I am writing about my experience in participating in the MozillaTN community meetup held at Coimbatore this January.
+In this blog post, I am writing about my experience participating in the MozillaTN community meetup held at Coimbatore this January.

 Mozilla is a global community of passionate people working to protect the web as an open resource.
 I was always interested in Mozilla for 2 reasons.
 First, Mozilla is one of the pioneers of the **open source** movement.
 As far as I remember, Mozilla Firefox was the first open source software I have ever used.
 Second, Mozilla and Mozillians believe that **the Web is for everyone**.
 They care about privacy and web literacy.